mtomin/AlgebraSeminar/README.md

 ### Employee pages

 Employee pages are accessible after sign in.
-Upon signing in, a different navigation bar is rendered and the user is authorized to access pages for adding seminars, adding new emplyoees and editing (including approving and declining) registration requests.
-Additionally, an employee can also see the seminars which have already been filled.
+Upon signing in, a different navigation bar is rendered and the user is authorized to:
+- See already filled seminars
+- Edit seminars
+- Add seminars
+- Add new emplyoees
+- Edit (including approving and declining) registration requests

 ![Employee pages](https://i.imgur.com/MAVzcaZ.png)